uffe/awesome-react-components/readme.md

 # Large list with virtualization

-*Display a huge list and only render visible entries.
+<em>Display a huge list and only render visible entries.

 I have a large list of several thousands of entries that I want to show to the user.